OpsMx/standard-isd-gitops/upgrade/README.md

 2. If you have modified "sampleapp" or "opsmx-gitops" applications, please backup them up using "syncToGit" pipeline opsmx-gitops application.
 3. `cd upgrade`
 4. Update upgradecm.yaml : url, username and gitemail MUST be updated.
 TIP: if you have install/inputcm.yaml from previous installation, simply copy-paste these lines here
-5. Upgrade DB - Run pipeline?
+5. Upgrade DB - Run pipeline?-- TO BE CHANGED TO A JOB
-   Cd upgrade
-d) kubectl -n opsmx-isd apply -f inputcm.yaml
+d) `kubectl -n opsmx-isd apply -f inputcm.yaml`
-D) kubectl -n opsmx-isd replace --force -f ISD-Generate-yamls-job.yaml Wait for isd-generate-yamls-* pod to complete
+D) `kubectl -n opsmx-isd replace --force -f ISD-Generate-yamls-job.yaml` [ Wait for isd-generate-yamls-* pod to complete ]
 E) Compare and merge branch
-F) kubectl -n opsmx-isd apply -f ISD-Apply-yamls-job.yaml Wait for isd-yaml-update-* pod to complete, and all pods to stabilize
+F) `kubectl -n opsmx-isd replace --force -f ISD-Apply-yamls-job.yaml` Wait for isd-yaml-update-* pod to complete, and all pods to stabilize
 g) isd-spinnaker-halyard-0 pod should restart automatically.
-If not, execute this: kubectl -n opsmx-isd  delete po isd-spinnaker-halyard-0
+If not, execute this: `kubectl -n opsmx-isd  delete po isd-spinnaker-halyard-0`
 H) Go to ISD UI and check that version number has changed in the bottom-left corner

 If things go wrong:
 [Make changes to ineputcm, values.yaml as required]
-a) kubectl -n opsmx-isd  delete sts isd-spinnaker-halyard
+a) `kubectl -n opsmx-isd  delete sts isd-spinnaker-halyard`
-b) kubectl -n opsmx-isd  delete deploy --all
+b) `kubectl -n opsmx-isd  delete deploy --all`
-c) kubectl -n opsmx-isd delete svc --all
+c) `kubectl -n opsmx-isd delete svc --all`
-c) DELETE ALL DB INFO: Note that pipelines data may be lost: kubectl -n opsmx-isd delete pvc --all
+c) DELETE ALL DB INFO: Note that pipelines data may be lost: `kubectl -n opsmx-isd delete pvc --all`
-c) kubectl -n opsmx-isd replace --force -f ISD-Apply-yamls-job.yaml
+c) `kubectl -n opsmx-isd replace --force -f ISD-Apply-yamls-job.yaml`
 e) Wait for all the pods to come up: How do we KNOW if it has ended?